W. Chudley

-William Chudley (1838 – 25 May 1919) was an English printer, stationer, deacon, and activist.
-He operated a printing and stationary business in Exeter for around 60 years and served as a Baptist deacon for around 40 years at the South Street Baptist Church.
+William Chudley (1838 – 25 May 1919) was an English businessperson, deacon, and social reformer.
+He operated a printing and stationary business in Exeter for over 60 years and served as a Baptist deacon for around 40 years at the South Street Baptist Church.
 Chudley was an advocate of temperance and vegetarianism.
 He was a founding member of the Exeter Total Abstinence Society and Devon County Vegetarian Society.

 Biography

 Early life

-William Chudley was born in the second quarter of 1838 in Exeter.
+William Chudley was born in the second quarter of 1838 in Exeter to John Chudley and Mary Chudley.
+He was baptised on 8 July 1838 at the Church of St Mary Major, Exeter.